dnosko/PDI/TESTING.md

 #### Expected:

-for first window: A,B,C,E,D with value 59999\
+for first window: A,B,C,D,E with value 59999\
-for second window: I,F2,J,K,B2 with value 119999
+for second window: I,J,F2,K,B2 with value 119999

 ### Test: testGlobalAverageDelay